BryceBeagle/idiotic/server/README.md

 Using the `@Attribute` decorator is required to allow IdioticRoutines to access and set the the data inside the attribute.
 Attributes are also enumerated on the UI **\[Very much TODO\]**.

-## Actions
+## Behaviors

-Actions are not as complicated as as attributes and only have a single method.
-However, the `@Action` decorator must be used to tell Idiotic to enumerate the Action and allow Routines to call it.
+Behaviors are Behaviors are not as complicated internally as attributes and only have a single method.
+However, the `@Behavior` decorator must be used to tell Idiotic to enumerate the Behavior and allow Routines to call it.